 Hypergranulation is an issue that's typically triggered by a combination of excess pressure on and moisture around a piercing wound.
 If you experience this issue, it will present as either a reddish bump alongside your piercing that appears fluid-filled or as a ring of puffy, reddish tissue encompassing your fistula.
 Due to their similar reddish color and taut appearance, many people mistake hypergranulations for keloid scars.
 Unless you know you're prone to keloids or someone else in your immediate family is, it's highly unlikely that's your problem if a red bump or lumpy red tissue crops up around your ear piercing.
 Keloids are hereditary and effect a very small percentage of the population, but anyone can develop a hypergranulation.

 If you do experience a hypergranulation issue, the first thing you need to do is get the pressure off your piercing.
 Doing so should naturally take care of any moisture issues you may also be experiencing.
 See your piercer and ask him or her to replace your captive ring or barbell with more loosely-fitting jewelry.
-Ramp up your piercing aftercare regime, doing 2-3 full sea salt solution soaks enhanced with tea tree oil per day and continuing to mist your ear piercing with piercing aftercare spray in between full soaks.
-Your hypergranulation issue should subside within a week or two of changing your jewelry and adding an additional sea salt solution soak with tea tree oil to your daily routine, but if it doesn't, consider adding a piercing antiseptic rinse or antiseptic swabs to your daily cleaning regime once a day in between full soaks.
+Ramp up your piercing aftercare regime, doing 2–3 full sea salt solution soaks enhanced with tea tree oil per day and continuing to mist your ear piercing with piercing aftercare spray in between full soaks.
+Your hypergranulation issue should subside within a week or two of changing your jewelry and adding an additional sea salt solution soak with tea tree oil to your daily routine, but if it doesn't, consider adding a piercing antiseptic rinse to your daily cleaning regime once a day in between full soaks.

 Ear Piercing Infection

 Signs of an ear piercing infection include discharge of thick, yellowish pus instead of just clear lymph that dries to a whitish crust, red streaks radiating from your piercing site, skin that's hot to the touch, swelling, and/or fever.
 If you suspect you're developing an ear piercing infection, ramp up your aftercare regime immediately.
-Do three full sea salt solution soaks per day, preferably enhanced with tea tree oil, mist your ear piercing with aftercare spray morning, noon, night, and in between full soaks, and consider using an antiseptic piercing spray or antiseptic swabs to clean your ear piercing an additional time each day sometime in between full sea salt solution soaks and aftercare spray spritzes.
+Do three full sea salt solution soaks per day, preferably enhanced with tea tree oil, mist your ear piercing with aftercare spray morning, noon, night, and in between full soaks, and consider using an antiseptic piercing spray to clean your ear piercing an additional time each day sometime in between full sea salt solution soaks and aftercare spray spritzes.
 (You don't want to wash away the antiseptic with saline rinse.)
 If your symptoms of infection persist or get worse at any point, see your family physician and ask if you need to take an antibiotic.
 If your doctor prescribes an antibiotic, take the full course to avoid feeding the infection and making it more resistant to antibiotic treatment.
 Leave your jewelry in so your infected ear piercing can drain and avoid developing an abscess.
 Keep up with your ramped-up ear piercing care regime the whole time you take the antibiotic, too.

 The two most common types of ear piercing scars are hypertrophic (raised) scars and atrophic (indented) scars.
 A small percentage of people may also have to worry about keloid scars, which are lumpy, purplish-red scars that grow excessively, well beyond a piercing site.
 (See the sample photo of keloid scarring to the left.)
 Hypertrophic and atrophic scars, on the other hand, tend to form closely around or in a fistula and settle to a skin tone color.